Venture between two of Italy’s most famous monuments, the Leaning Tower and the Colosseum. Learn about taking the train from Pisa to Rome.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Most of the trains linking Pisa with Rome are not direct, and require a train transfer in Florence.
 Even if changing trains, the indirect route is only 10-20 minutes longer than a direct train, so you can select an itinerary that suits you rather than focusing only on the direct trains.
 If you’d prefer a durect train, be sure you’re looking only at the “Direct Trains” option when you search on our site.

 Amenities on Trains from Pisa to Rome

-The top of the line AV trains are Frecciarossa, and these train cars all come with air-conditioning and power outlets in the seats for your convenience.
-There are both 1st-class and 2nd-class cars (1st-class passengers get a free drink and a choice of newspaper), and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air-conditioning and power outlets in your seat for your convenience.
+There are both 1st-class and 2nd-class cars.
+First class passengers get a free drink and a choice of newspaper).
+A cafe car is available to all passengers.

 On the Frecciabianca trains, there are also both 1st-class and 2nd-class cars.
 As with Frecciarossa trains, 1st-class passengers get a free drink and a newspaper.
 Frecciabianca trains sometimes have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 Pisa, Florence, and Rome Train Stations